isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/components/data-access/value-readers/sitecore/preferred-email.rst

 .. tip::

-    This value reader is used by the :ref:`framework-fallback-value-reader` that ensures an email address is available on the xDB contact when CRM is updated using data from xDB.
+    This value reader is used by the :doc:`../framework/fallback` value reader that ensures an email address is available on the xDB contact when CRM is updated using data from xDB.